 More questions on Advice For Parents?
 Contact us now

 Our 10 Intern abroad tips with advice for parents

 So your child has decided to intern with us abroad, and there is so much to know.
 Interning abroad poses many questions for students, but quite a few for parents as well.

 Don’t worry.
 It’s not as bad as it may seem.
-And to help you, here are a few tips to get you through this exciting, and sometimes overwhelming, time.
+And to help you, here some great advice for parents to get you through this exciting, and sometimes overwhelming, time.

 Why choosing Next Step Connections